 Can anyone run Citigroup? (page 5.)

 Chronicling "net change in bank reputation" for 15 institutions, the report listed only two plus scores, Goldman Sachs (up 26%) and Royal Bank of Scotland/ABN Amro (1%).
 Citi wasn't last; it managed - whew! - to rank above scandal-ridden Société Générale.
-But as No. 14, Citi was accorded a 73% score.
-And in what goes beyond subjectivity to dollars and cents, the financial officers surveyed said they expected to reduce their business with Citi by 21%.
-The winner here was Jamie Dimon's J.P.
-Morgan Chase, which can expect - so says the survey - 12% more business.
+But as No. 14, Citi was accorded a -73% score.
+And in what goes beyond subjectivity to dollars and cents, a net 21% of the financial officers surveyed said they expected to do less business with Citi.
+The winner here was Jamie Dimon's JPMorgan Chase, with which a net 12% expected to do more business.
+(See correction)

 It is not clear whether the reputational issue will help or hinder Citi's campaign to beef up its board, an intention made clear in a notice recently posted on its Web site.
 A New York business acquaintance of this writer - an executive with extensive, and even Citi-related, financial experience - recently remarked that he had thought of proposing himself as a director, believing it almost a "national service" to try to help Citi.
 But when he thought about how complicit the directors must have been in letting Citi get into its mess, he just couldn't quite face up to inviting himself into the group.